images into one of 10 classes and was trained with ConvNetJS

 Is this the first time this class is offered?

-This class was first offered in Winter 2015, and has been slightly tweaked for the current Winter 2016 offering.
+.
+This year's version of the course has been tweaked and updated to include new material where appropriate.
 The class is designed to introduce students to deep learning in context of Computer Vision.
 We will place a particular emphasis on Convolutional Neural Networks, which are a class of deep learning models that have recently given dramatic improvements in various visual recognition tasks.
 You can read more about it in this recent New York Times article

 Can I take this course on credit/no cred basis?